 Qianxiang Wangjing, Qianxiang Changda and Beijing Nuomi are wholly owned subsidiaries of Qianxiang Tiancheng.
 Qianxiang Wangjing is the operator of our renren.com website and holds the licenses and permits necessary to conduct our real name social networking services, online advertising and online game business in China.
-Beijing Nuomi is the operator of our nuomi.com website and holds the licenses and permits necessary to conduct our social commerce business in China.
+Beijing Nuomi is the operator of our nuomi.com website and holds the licenses and permits necessary to conduct our social networking services and online games business in China.
 Qianxiang Changda holds the licenses and permits necessary to conduct our social networking services and online games business.

 The business operations of Wole Technology are within the approved business scope as set forth in its business license, which includes research and development of computer software, sale of self-produced products, provision of technical consulting, management consulting and technical services.
 Qianjun Technology is a limited liability company established in China.
-Its approved business scope includes research and development of computer software, computer hardware, electronic products, webpage design, advertisement design, production, release and agency , internet information service and other services, and it holds an ICP license.
+Its approved business scope includes research and development of computer software, computer hardware, electronic products, webpage design, advertisement design, production, release and agency, internet information service and other services, and it holds an ICP license.
 Qianjun Technology is 80% owned by Mr. Sheng Liang and 20% owned by Ms. Juan Zhou.
 Both Mr. Liang and Ms. Zhou are PRC citizens and are employees of our company.
 Qianjun Technology owns 100% equity interest in Wole Shijie.
 Wole Shijie is the operator of our quanquan.net website.

-development and transfer of internet technology and provision of internet technical consultation and services, as well as the design, production, publishing of advertisements and acting as advertisement agent for domestic and overseas clients .
+The business operations of Renren Games are within the approved business scope as set forth in its business license, which includes the development and transfer of internet technology and provision of internet technical consultation and services, as well as the design, production, publishing of advertisements and acting as advertisement agent for domestic and overseas clients.
 Renren Games is a limited liability company established in China.
 It holds an ICP license.
 Renren Games is 70% owned by Mr. Chuan He, our senior vice president for games, and 30% owned by Mr. James Jian Liu, our director and chief operating officer.
 Both Mr. He and Mr. Liu are PRC citizens.
 Renren Games owns 100% equity interest in Suzhou Sijifeng.
 Suzhou Sijifeng is the developer and provider of designs and other games-related technologies for Renren Games.